Frontier molecular orbital theory: Cycloadditions

+The HOMO of ethene and the LUMO of butadiene are both symmetric, meaning the interaction between these orbitals is also stabilizing.
+However, for this and other classical Diels–Alder reactions (electron rich diene with electron poor dienophile), this pair of orbitals is further apart in energy (i.e., $E_r-E_s$ is larger), and, consequently, a smaller contributor to the stabilization of the transition state than the more strongly stabilizing interaction between the LUMO of ethene (dienophile) and HOMO of butadiene (diene).
+The exception to this pattern occurs for reactions taking place between electron rich alkenes and electron deficient (hetero)dienes, constituting the so-called inverse electron demand Diels–Alder reactions.

 Sigmatropic reactions

 A sigmatropic rearrangement is a reaction in which a sigma bond moves across a conjugated pi system with a concomitant shift in the pi bonds.
 The shift in the sigma bond may be antarafacial or suprafacial.
 In the example of a [1,5] shift in pentadiene, if there is a suprafacial shift, there are 6 e^{−} moving suprafacially and none moving antarafacially, implying this reaction is allowed by the Woodward–Hoffmann rules.
 For an antarafacial shift, the reaction is not allowed.

 These results can be predicted with FMO theory by observing the interaction between the HOMO and LUMO of the species.
 To use FMO theory, the reaction should be considered as two separate ideas: (1) whether or not the reaction is allowed, and (2) which mechanism the reaction proceeds through.
 In the case of a [1,5] shift on pentadiene, the HOMO of the sigma bond (i.e., a constructive bond) and the LUMO of butadiene on the remaining 4 carbons is observed.
 Assuming the reaction happens suprafacially, the shift results with the HOMO of butadiene on the four carbons that are not involved in the sigma bond of the product.
 Since the pi system changed from the LUMO to the HOMO, this reaction is allowed (though it would not be allowed if the pi system went from LUMO to LUMO).

 To explain why the reaction happens suprafacially, first notice that the terminal orbitals are in the same phase.
 For there to be a constructive sigma bond formed after the shift, the reaction would have to be suprafacial.
 If the species shifted antarafacially then it would form an antibonding orbital and there would not be a constructive sigma shift.

 In propene the shift would have to be antarafacial, but since the molecule is very small, that twist is not possible and the reaction is not allowed.